lira1914-gif/TransformaDiabetes/replit.md

 The application is built with React 18, TypeScript, Vite, Wouter for routing, and TanStack Query.
 The UI uses Radix UI primitives and shadcn/ui (New York style) with Tailwind CSS, custom design tokens, a wellness-focused color palette, Playfair Display for headings, and Inter for body text.
 It features a responsive, mobile-first design, a simplified landing page with a multi-step diagnostic wizard, a comprehensive subscription onboarding flow, dynamic content, and legal pages.

 ### Backend & Database
 The backend uses Express.js with TypeScript, Drizzle ORM for PostgreSQL (Neon Database), and Zod for schema validation, structured as a monorepo.
-The PostgreSQL database includes tables for `users` (with subscription status and module access), `intake_forms`, `daily_logs` and `daily_log_moments`, `reports`, and `weekly_checkins`.
-User creation, intake form submissions, and daily log entries are all linked by `userId`.
+The PostgreSQL database includes tables for `users` (with subscription status and module access), `intake_forms`, `reports`, and `weekly_checkins`.
+User creation and intake form submissions are linked by `userId`. **Note**: `daily_logs` and `daily_log_moments` tables are deprecated and no longer used (chat system replaced the structured 5-day logging).

 ### Routing
 Wouter manages client-side routing with smooth scrolling.
 The landing page is a single-page scroll, while the subscription onboarding is a multi-page sequential flow.

 ### Feature Specifications
 - **Diagnostic System**: A 3-question diagnostic leading to 10 functional patterns and "Mini Guías Funcionales".
-- **Subscription Onboarding Flow**: A multi-page process encompassing Stripe checkout, intake form, 5-day functional tracking, and an AI-generated initial report.
+- **Simplified Onboarding Flow**: Intake form (62 fields, flexible - not all required) → Immediate AI report generation → Chat access for daily symptom journaling during 7-day trial.
 - **Subscription CTAs**: Prominent call-to-action banners in InformeFuncional encouraging trial users to subscribe, highlighting benefits ($5 USD/month, unlimited chat, progressive modules, personalized tracking).
 - **Chat Conversation Limit**: Trial users limited to 3 free chat conversations with Marvin Lira IA.
 After 3 conversations, users must subscribe to continue chatting.
 Backend enforces limit via conversation count check, frontend shows counter and disabled button with upgrade modal.
 - **7-Day Free Trial with Progressive Messaging**: